rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

-One design goal of the proposed semantics is that it should be possible to implement `VolatileXyz::[load|store]` by compiling it down to LLVM unordered atomic volatile load/store operations of the same width, without specifying it in terms of "whatever LLVM unordered does" as that would make the life of alternate rustc backends like cranelift harder.
+One design goal of the proposed semantics is that it should be possible to implement `VolatileXyz::[load|store]` by compiling it down to LLVM unordered atomic volatile load/store operations of the same width, but without specifying it in terms of "whatever LLVM unordered does" as that would make the life of alternate rustc backends like cranelift hard.

 ## API design
 [api-design]: #api-design